 Have your attempts to help your child learn to read been met with this face?
 Are your child’s reading skills lacking because he or she is not that interested in actually learning how to read?
 Well, there may be no need to worry.
 Believe it or not, many young children go through a phase when they have little to no interest in reading.
-If you’re like me, you want to help your child develop a love of reading!
+If you’re like me, you want to help your child develop a love of reading.
+Here are some tips on how to improve your child’s interest in reading.

 Using beginning readers that they’d actually enjoy should help.